faithvoid/VoyagerNX/README.md

 Lilium Voyager code commits: [compare/upstream...master](https://github.com/zturtleman/lilium-voyager/compare/upstream...master)

 The source code for the Elite Force game, cgame, and ui code is not included as it remains under a non-free license.

-## Installation
-- Latest full build including game files can be downloaded and copied from <a href="https://accela.design/downloads/VoyagerNX.zip">here!<br/></a>
-- Copy to /switch/ folder on your SD card, along with the baseEF folder from Holomatch if you're providing your own baseEF files. **Do not overwrite any files!**
-- Launch via regular HBMenu (NOT Applet mode!)

-## Bugs
-- Sleep mode crashes the game and sometimes Atmosphere.
-This has been reported in other ioquake3 ports on the Switch (ie; iortcw), so I'm not sure where to begin diagnosing the issue.
-- Solo Match leads to a softlock at the end of every match.
-This can be worked around by using "Multi Match" to create a bot match instead.
-If you end up softlocked, you can close the game by pressing Down to open a terminal, pressing L to bring up a virtual keyboard, typing "/quit", pressing Return, then pressing Enter twice, which should get you back to HBMenu.

 ## Compiling